garymalaysia/ethereum-scraper/README.md

-## Ethereum-Scribe
+## Ethereum-scraper
-- A tool for scribing all transactions from Ethereum Network
+- A tool for scraping all transactions from Ethereum Network

 ## Prerequisites
 - Download and install [![Truffle Framework](http://truffleframework.com/docs/getting_started/console)]